Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Markov Transition Matrix Estimation

 and

 \end{proposition}

-\begin{remark} For the max norm error bound, one may attempt to apply the Markov Bernstein Inequality in \cite{jiang2018bernstein} on $Y$.
-However, it turns out that the absolute spectral gap is 0 for such a particular kind of Markov chain (in Lemma \ref{lemma:new-consecutive-markov-chain}).
-Hence, this route is infeasible. \end{remark}
+\begin{remark} For the max norm error bound, one may attempt to apply Bernstein's inequality for Markov chain in \cite{jiang2018bernstein} on $Y$.
+However, it turns out that the absolute spectral gap is zero for this specific type of Markov chain (as shown in Lemma B.1 in the supplementary material), making this approach infeasible. \end{remark}

 \begin{remark} The mixing time $\tau_*$ in the bound stems from the Markov chain concentration technique \citep{zhang2019spectral}.
 Even if the data starts from stationary distribution, in order to decorrelate, traditional concentration inequality is applied individually to groups of samples indexed by arithmetic sequences.
 As there are $\tau_*$ groups of them, there is a loss of factor $\tau_*$.
-The dependence on $\tau_*$ makes sense here because even though the chain starts from stationary distribution, there is only a single realized trajectory and the chain has to take $\tau_*$ steps to approach stationarity again. \end{remark}
+The dependence on $\tau_*$ makes sense here because even though the chain starts from stationary distribution, there is only a single realized trajectory, and the chain has to take $\tau_*$ steps to approach stationarity again. \end{remark}

-We present our algorithm for Markov transition estimation as follows, which originates from our main method \eqref{alg:main}.
+We present our algorithm for Markov transition estimation in detail in Algorithm 2, which originates from our main method \eqref{alg:main}.
+After solving \eqref{alg:main}, we project the solution to $\calF_p$ and then normalize each row to obtain the estimated transition matrix $\hat P$.
+It is worth noting that while $\hat P$ is a valid transition matrix, $\hat F$ may not be a valid frequency matrix; see \eqref{def:enlarged-freq} and discussions therein.
+One could either project the solution to the proper frequency class $\tilde{\calF}_p$ defined in \eqref{def:freq-class}, which forms a polytope, or transform $\hat P$ back.
+The technical details are omitted for brevity.

-Now we are ready to present our main theorem in this section.
+Now, we are ready to present our main theorem in this section.
 Recall that $p_{\max}:=\max_{i,j} p_{i,j}$ and $\|\cdot\|_1$ stands for elementwise $L_1$ norm.

 \begin{theorem} Under Assumption \ref{asp:structural-P*}, when $\barr=\operatorname{O}(r)$, $\bars=\operatorname{O}(s)$, and $n\ge C\tau_* p \log^2 n$, for every constant $c_0>0$, there exists some constant $c>0$ such that with probability at least $n^{-c_0}$, the estimator $\widehat{F},\widehat{P}$ given by Algorithm 2 satisfies the following: